 Additional 8-Ks address periodic press releases on selected digital asset holdings, user and exchange provider processed volume metrics, and quarterly financial results.
 On Stock Titan, users can access these filings as they are pulled in real time from EDGAR and use AI-generated summaries to understand the implications of items such as material definitive agreements, direct financial obligations, and changes to shareholder rights.
 The page also provides a gateway to forms related to executive and director matters, including indemnification agreements, and to any future proxy or periodic reports where Exodus discusses its operations, digital asset treasury, and payments strategy in more detail.

-Exodus Movement, Inc. filed a current report to share that, on October 9, 2025, it issued a press release describing its selected digital asset holdings and exchange provider processed volume.
-The company furnished this press release as Exhibit 99.1 under a Regulation FD disclosure item.
+Exodus Movement, Inc. filed a current report to announce that on December 9, 2025 it issued a press release discussing selected digital asset holdings along with user and exchange provider processed volume.
+The press release is furnished as Exhibit 99.1 and is provided under Regulation FD to share this operational information with the market.
+The company notes that this information, including Exhibit 99.1, is furnished rather than filed under the Exchange Act, which limits how it is incorporated into other securities law filings.